ZWang-Lab/LBRAT/readme.md

 R CMD INSTALL LBRAT

 ```
-Alternatively, one can install it in R using following code.
+Alternatively, one can install it in R using the following code.
 ### Install LBRAT in R
 ```
 library(devtools)